 The capital of Alaska might be cold and frozen over most of the year, but it truly throws a warm welcome for the whales that make an appearance from April to November.
 You can usually see humpback whales from the shoreline; but if it is killer Orcas you are looking for, you can board an expedition cruise and see them in the wild.

 Also Read: Top 10 Tourist Attractions in Juneau, Alaska

 The Whales: Gray, Blue, and Humpbacks

-Whenever you go to Monterey Bay, there will definitely be whales.
-The bay where whales gather is found in Central California, so the waters are rich and warm.
+Whenever you go to Monterey Bay, you will find an abundance of whales.
+There are many whale-watching trips and tours available around the year that operate from Monterey’s beaches and docks.
 In April through December, you can see humpback and blue whales.
 Gray whales appear from December to April.
 Monterey Bay also has attracted killer whales (orcas) to the waters, because they hunt gray whales as they migrate north.